RutledgePaulV/django-commands/README.md

 seen when taking a RESTful approach.

 ## Why
-Ajax gets messy and model bound restful API routes are in some cases not the best solution for applications with more complex business logic.
-Rather than struggling through the boilerplate view definition and basic validation of a request django-commands allows you to focus solely on your business logic because you can be sure that anything that reaches your #handle method was definitely valid in terms of parameter existence, parameter type, user authentication, and user permissions.
+Ajax gets messy and model-bound API routes are not always the best solution for applications with more complex business logic.
+Rather than struggling through the boilerplate view definition and basic validation of a request, django-commands allows you to focus solely on your business logic because you can be sure that anything that reaches your #handle method was valid in terms of parameter existence, parameter type, user authentication, and user permissions.
 It's only up to you to decide if it's valid based on model existence and your business rules.